-USC Research Scholarship (USCRS) conditions
+USC Research Scholarship (USCRS) Schedule of Conditions

 - How to apply

 - Tuition fees

 - Research at other organisations (e.g. Industry placements)

 - Changes between full and part-time study

 - Specific obligations of the University of the Sunshine Coast